GIOV4NN4EC/Pet-Adoption-Refactored/README.md

 - can:
     - add_allowed_pet_type: add a new species to shelter's list
     - is_allowed(pet_type): indicates if Shelter accepts pet_type
-    - [WIP] approve_application: approve an application to adopt a pet, deny and provide feedback for all others and make applicant the pet's tutor
+    - approve_application: approve an application to adopt a pet, deny and provide feedback for all others and make applicant the pet's tutor
-    - [WIP] deny_application: deny an application and provide feedback
+    - deny_application: deny an application

 ---